-The hourly rate a law firm charges depend on the type of case, the firm’s market, and other factors we’ll explore below.
+The hourly rate a law firm charges depends on the type of case, the firm’s market, and other factors we’ll explore below.

 When you’re charging clients hourly, you’re responsible for documenting your work and the amount of time you spent on the client’s case.
 You can account for time spent sending quick emails or making short phone calls by charging partial hours.